Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders, puzzles, and more!

 The mining aspect of this game is what's most similar to SDV.
 So if you really enjoyed mining in Stardew, you'll really love it here.
 There's different minerals to mine, and then craft with- you can smelt them into blocks, craft tools, weapons, armour, furniture and more.
 Oh, and there's also a bit of farming/animal harvesting, but certainly not as in-depth as Stardew!

-I really enjoy Craft the World- I've played 50 hours on it in only a few weeks time.
+I really enjoy Craft the World- I've played over 70 hours of it since purchasing it.
 It's similar to SDV with the mining elements, but also vastly different enough that it doesn't just feel like you're playing the same game again.

 Recettear: An Item Shop's Tale is an RPG game for Windows, which puts you in the shoes of the main character, Recette, who's job is to run a shop out of her home to pay out of her father's debt.
 You have to go into randomly generated dungeons to collect goods to sell, haggle and bargain with customers, and decorate her shop.